-Solar Lighting System: It will be ensured that threshold for Type III SSC projects is not exceeded and all requirements of the applied methodology AMS III AR v5.0 are met.
-Total solar devices till the VPA reaches 60,000 tCO2 is 652,174 and it will be ensured solar installation are less than that.
-Under the current monitoring period, total installations are 142,227 however, more lamps may be added ensuing project is within the type III threshold.
+• Solar Lighting System: It will be ensured that threshold for Type III SSC projects is not exceeded and all requirements of the applied methodology AMS III AR v5.0 are met.
+Total solar devices till the VPA reaches 60,000 tCO2 is 652,174 and it is either ensured solar installation are less than that or the annual emissions are capped at 60,000 tCO2.
 Detailed calculation has been provided in ex-ante calculation sheet.